TranslationalBioinformaticsUnit/TransformersInGenomicsPapers/README.md

 ## DNA Models
-Papers focused on the application of transformer models in DNA sequence analysis.
+Papers focused on the application of Transformer models in DNA sequence analysis.

 ### Newly Introduced Methods